Characters: The Amazing Race 22

 - Read the Freaking Clue: What got them eliminated.
 Wynona decided it would be easier to roll their cheese down the hill instead of using the sleds, and they wound up with a 30-minute penalty due to not using the proper equipment to carry their cheese down the hill.

-- Earlier, on the Pho side of the Detour in Vietnam, Chuck left their chickens at the Detour starting point, even though Wynona told him they needed the chickens, forcing them to go back and get them later.
+- Earlier, during the Pho Detour, Chuck left their chickens at the Detour starting point, even though Wynona told him they needed the chickens, forcing them to go back and get them later.

 - Reality Show Genre Blindness: